In This Article

 What is Bakuchiol?

-According to Dr. Rachel Nazarian of Schweiger Dermatology Group in NYC, some of the substances from the plant are already used to treat conditions like vitiligo, but using bakuchiol from the plant is a rather recent practice.
+According to Nazarian, some of the substances from the plant are already used to treat conditions like vitiligo, but using bakuchiol from the plant is a rather recent practice.

-Dr. Jennifer Chwalek of Union Square Laser Dermatology adds that "In a comparison study (published in The British Journal of Dermatology 2018), there was no difference in wrinkle reduction or improvement in hyperpigmentation between bakuchiol and retinol."
+Chwalek adds that, "In a comparison study (published in The British Journal of Dermatology 2018), there was no difference in wrinkle reduction or improvement in hyperpigmentation between bakuchiol and retinol."
 The retinol users, though, did experience more skin dryness and stinging.
 "Other studies have also reported improvement in lines/wrinkles, pigmentation, elasticity, and firmness with bakuchiol," she adds.

 Benefits of Bakuchiol for Skin

 Sounds good, right?
 Well, according to a study in The British Journal of Dermatology, bakuchiol is not only as effective as retinol at targeting fine lines, wrinkles, and uneven skin tone; it’s also less irritating.
-Nazarian backs this up, saying, "Much like a retinol, bakuchiol triggers the genetic pathway in skin cells to create several types of collagen that are useful in skin health and anti-aging."
-But, it doesn't decrease the size of oil glands—so that means no stubborn dryness or irritation.
+"Much like a retinol, bakuchiol triggers the genetic pathway in skin cells to create several types of collagen that are useful in skin health and anti-aging," says Nazarian.
+However, it doesn't decrease the size of oil glands—so that means no stubborn dryness or irritation.
 Plus, unlike retinol, which can make the skin more sensitive to the sun (always make sure to wear SPF during the day), bakuchiol actually helps to make skin less sensitive to the sun’s harmful rays.

 - Evens skin tone: Bakuchiol deeply penetrates the skin to help lessen the appearance of dark spots or areas of hyperpigmentation.